This post may contain affiliate links.

 ARE THERE ANY SUBSTITUTIONS?

-Yes, in place of the red wine vinegar use:
+Yes, there are different ways to do this cold green bean salad recipe!
+In place of the red wine vinegar use:

 - Lemon juice – add a little lemon zest while you’re at it